Barolo 2019 — why this vintage is worth the hype

 Why is this Barolo from Elio Grasso interesting?

-This *is* high-end Barolo 2019.
-This kind of cru wine shows why collectors say that 2019 is a vintage that "defines your cellar".
+This is high-end Barolo 2019.
+These kinds of cru wines show why collectors say 2019 is a vintage that “defines your cellar.”

 6. Frequently Asked Questions about Barolo 2019

-Technically: yes, you can open many wines to appreciate the aroma and taste the energy.
-But most bottles will only truly taste delicious (without decanting) from around 2026 onwards, when the tannins have softened slightly.
-Cru wines from powerful villages like Monforte and Serralunga especially need air and time.
+Technically: yes, you can open many wines just for the aroma and to taste the energy.
+But most bottles only become truly delicious (without a decanter) from around 2026, when the tannins have softened a bit.
+Crus from powerful villages like Monforte and Serralunga, in particular, need air and time.

-Realistically, 15–20 years is the aging potential for good "classico" wines, so roughly until 2040+.
-Top-quality wines like Casa Maté (Ginestra) from Elio Grasso have a horizon that comfortably extends beyond 2050.
+Realistically, good "classico" wines will last 15–20 years, so roughly until 2040+.
+Top crus like Elio Grasso's Casa Maté (Ginestra) have a shelf life that can comfortably extend beyond 2050.

 Is Barolo 2019 better than 2016?

 2016 is often cited as a modern benchmark: pure, precise, cool, and classic.
-2019 is very close to that, but sometimes shows just a little more power and density, with comparable freshness and structure.
-Several tasters call 2019 a continuation of 2016 and even see 2019 as the start of a new series of top years (2019–2021).
+2019 comes very close, but sometimes shows a touch more power and density, with comparable freshness and structure.
+Several tasters call 2019 a continuation of 2016 and even see it as the start of a new series of top vintages (2019–2021).

 • Barolo 2019 is a “classic” vintage with modern precision.

-• The combination of ripe fruit, vibrant acidity and refined tannins provides both early charm and enormous longevity.
+• The combination of ripe fruit, lively acidity and refined tannin gives both early charm and enormous longevity.

-• The price-quality ratio is still remarkably good, especially outside of the absolute cult icons.
+• The price-quality ratio is still surprisingly good, especially outside of the absolute cult icons.

-• And yes: you can still order top names from 2019 at Brunolo.nl — from a super accessible Monforte d'Alba Barolo for €38.95 to an almost mythical Ginestra Casa Maté with 97+/100.
+• And yes: you can still order top wines from 2019 at Brunolo.nl right now — from a super-accessible Monforte d'Alba Barolo for €38.95 to a near-mythical Ginestra Casa Maté with a 97+/100.

-View our full selection of Barolo 2019.
-Buy a few now and put some bottles away.
-In ten, fifteen, twenty years, you'll be glad you did it today.
+Browse our full selection of 2019 Barolo .
+Buy a few now and put a few bottles aside.
+In ten, fifteen, or twenty years, you'll be glad you did it today.